-Your essential guide to what to look for when buying cycling lights
+Your essential guide to what to look for when buying bike lights

-Unless you only ride during the day then cycling lights are essential all year round, but obviously far more in the Autumn and Winter when there are fewer hours of daylight.
+Unless you only ride during the day then bike lights are essential all year round, but obviously far more in the autumn and winter when there are fewer hours of daylight.

 There is increasingly talk in the cycling industry about lights being needed at all times, which is something to consider when conditions dictate the need for day time illumination.